everware/everware/CONTRIBUTING.md

 * the code should follow the style of the project
 * the code should contain documentation in the form of docstrings and comments
+* no commits merging master into your branch, instead rebase your branch

 We encourage you to start your PR as soon as possible to get feedback early.
 Mark it as `[WIP] your subject` if it is not ready for merging.
 We will try and